commandlineparser/commandline/README.md

 ---
 The project is and well suited to be included in your application.
 If you don't merge it to your project tree, you must reference ``CommandLine.dll`` and import ``CommandLine`` and ``CommandLine.Text`` namespaces (or install via NuGet).
 The help text builder and its support types lives in ``CommandLine.Text`` namespace that is loosely coupled with the parser.
 However is good to know that ``HelpText`` class will avoid a lot of repetitive coding.

-Create a class to receive parsed values:
+Define a class to receive parsed values:

 ```csharp
 class Options {